 Find out more about all 9 planning approval pathways in NSW:

-The consent authority is guided by the Environmental Planning and Assessment Act 1979 (EP&A Act), the Environmental Planning and Assessment Regulation 2000 (EP&A Reg), and a number of State Environmental Planning Policies (SEPPs) and Local Environmental Plans (LEPs).
+The consent authority is guided by the Environmental Planning and Assessment Act 1979 (EP&A Act), the Environmental Planning and Assessment Regulation 2021 (EP&A Regulation), state environmental planning policies (SEPPs) and local environmental plans (LEPs).

-Environmental Planning and Assessment Act
+Environmental Planning and Assessment Act 1979

-Environmental Planning and Assessment Act Regulation
+Environmental Planning and Assessment Regulation 2021

 SEPPs specify planning controls for certain areas and/or types of development.